 You may have heard that wearing dark colors or black makes you look slimmer?
 That is because darker colors absorb more light and light colors reflect light.
 This same principle applies if you want your bathroom to appear bigger.

-Using white or light neutral-colored tiles will instantly make your bathroom look bigger.
+Using white or light neutral-colored tiles will instantly make your bathroom look bigger than if you use dark tiles.
 And neutral light colors don’t have to be boring or look like a hospital bathroom.
 Change it up with textured tiling or add accent tiles in specific areas, and all-white bathroom tiles can appear chic and timeless.

 4. Use Long Format Tiles to Make Your Bathroom Appear Bigger